-Chad Kessler, MD, MHPE, Deputy Chief of Staff, Durham VAMC, Chairman, VHA Emergency Medicine Field Advisory Committee, Clinical Associate Professor, Departments of Emergency Medicine and Internal Medicine, Duke University School of Medicine, Durham, North Carolina
+Chad Kessler, MD, MHPE, Deputy Chief of Staff, Durham VAMC, Chairman, VHA Emergency Medicine Field Advisory Committee, Professor of Medicine, Duke University School of Medicine, Durham, North Carolina

 Kurt Kleinschmidt, MD, FACEP, FACMT, Professor of Surgery/Emergency Medicine, Director, Section of Toxicology, The University of Texas, Southwestern Medical Center, and Parkland Hospital, Dallas, Texas

 Frank LoVecchio, DO, FACEP, Vice-Chair for Research, Medical Director, Samaritan Regional Poison Control Center, Emergency Medicine Department, Maricopa Medical Center, Phoenix, Arizona

 Larry B. Mellick, MD, MS, FAAP, FACEP, Professor, Department of Emergency Medicine and Pediatrics, Vice Chairman for Academic Affairs, Georgia Regents University, Augusta, Georgia